Destruction under the Mongol Empire: Destruction of culture and property

-Mongol campaigns in Northern China, Central Asia, Eastern Europe and the Middle East caused extensive destruction, but there are no exact figures available for that time.
-The cities of Balkh, Bamyan, Herat, Kiev, Baghdad, Nishapur, Merv, Konye-Urgench, Lahore, Ryazan, Chernigov, Vladimir and Samarkand suffered serious devastation by the Mongol armies.
-For example, there is a noticeable lack of Chinese literature from the Jin dynasty, predating the Mongol conquest, and in the Siege of Baghdad (1258), libraries, books, literature, and hospitals were burned: some of the books were thrown into the river in quantities sufficient to turn the Tigris black with ink for several months, according to legend; further, "in one week, libraries and their treasures that had been accumulated over hundreds of years were burned or otherwise destroyed.
-So many books were thrown into the Tigris River, according to one writer, that they formed a bridge that would support a man on horseback."
+Mongol campaigns in Northern China, Central Asia, Eastern Europe, and the Middle East caused extensive destruction, but there are no exact figures available for that time.
+The cities of Balkh, Bamyan, Herat, Kiev, Baghdad, Nishapur, Merv, Konye-Urgench, Lahore, Ryazan, Chernigov, Vladimir, and Samarkand suffered serious devastation by the Mongol armies.
+For example, there is a noticeable lack of Chinese literature from the Jin dynasty, predating the Mongol conquest, and in the Siege of Baghdad (1258), libraries, books, literature, and hospitals were burned: further, "in one week, libraries and their treasures that had been accumulated over hundreds of years were burned or otherwise destroyed.

-Genghis Khan was largely tolerant of multiple religions, but there are many cases of him and other Mongols engaging in religious war even if the populations were obedient.
-He passed a decree charging all Taoist followers to pay more taxes.
-All campaigns involved deliberately destroying places of worship.

-The Mongols' destruction of the irrigation systems of Iran and Iraq turned back millennia of effort in building irrigation and drainage infrastructure in these regions.
-The loss of available food as a result may have led to the death of more people from starvation in this area than the actual battle did.
-The Islamic civilization of the Persian Gulf region did not recover until after the Middle Ages.

-Tactics

-Mongols were known to burn farmland.
-When they were trying to take the Ganghwa Island palaces during the at least six separate invasions of Korea under the Goryeo Dynasty, crops were burned to starve the populace.
-Other tactics included diverting rivers into and from cities and towns and catapulting diseased corpses over city walls to infect the population.
-The use of such infected bodies during the siege of Caffa is alleged by some sources to have brought the Black Death to Europe.

 Environmental impact

 According to a study by the Carnegie Institution for Science's Department of Global Energy, the annihilation of so many human beings and cities under Genghis Khan may have scrubbed as much as 700 million tonnes of carbon from the atmosphere by allowing forests to regrow on previously populated and cultivated land.